-Within six months of their initial employment, mandatory reporters will take a two-hour training course involving the identification and reporting of child abuse or submit evidence they've taken the course within the previous three years.
-After July 1, 2019, employees who have previously taken mandatory reporter training will be required to take the two-hour training course before the expiration of their current training certificate.
+Within six months of their initial employment, mandatory reporters will take a two-hour training course involving the identification and reporting of child abuse and dependent adult abuse, or submit evidence they've taken the course within the previous three years.
 Once the training course has been taken, the certificate will remain valid for three years.
-Employees who have taken the post-July 1, 2019 two-hour training course will take the one-hour follow up training course every three years and prior to the expiration of their certificate.
+Employees who have taken the two-hour training course will take the one-hour follow-up training course every three years and prior to the expiration of their certificate.

-Legal Reference: Iowa Code §§ 232.6777; 232A; 235A; 280.17. - 441 I.A.C.
-9.2; 155; 175.
+Legal Reference: Iowa Code §§ 232.67-.77; 232A; 235A; 280.17.441 I.A.C.
+9.2; 155;